 Also see Biosecurity.

-The buying and selling of cattle, sheep, goats, cervids, and swine are critical to the continuing vitality of the global livestock industry, and the health of animals that are to be sold or moved to other premises is extremely important.
-The purchaser, the seller, state and federal animal health officials and others engaged in livestock transactions want assurance that the animals are healthy and will not introduce disease into the new herd or new area.
+The buying and selling of cattle, sheep, goats, cervids, and swine are critical to the continuing vitality of the global livestock industry, and the health of animals to be sold or moved to other premises is extremely important.
+The purchaser, the seller, state and federal animal health officials, and others engaged in livestock transactions want assurance that the animals are healthy and will not introduce disease into the new herd or area.

 Within the USA, every state has specific animal health requirements that must be satisfied to legally move an animal into the state.
-Because these requirements frequently change in response to a state's efforts to protect their animal populations, it is always recommended that the State Veterinarian's Office of the destination state be contacted.
+Because these requirements frequently change in response to a state's efforts to protect their animal populations, it is always recommended that the Office of the State Veterinarian in the destination state be contacted before a move.
 Animals that arrive in a state without the proper health certification will likely be quarantined until the proper tests and inspections can be accomplished.
-In some rare instances the animals may be destroyed because of the risk they pose to the state's animal populations.
+In some rare instances, the animals may be destroyed because of the risk they pose to the state's animal populations.

 The state of destination may require additional statements about the animals in the shipment.
 These statements, which generally provide additional information about the animals and their origin, are added to the body of the certificate of veterinary inspection (CVI).
 A permit number may also be required for some species.
 Collectively, these additional documents provide assurances that the animals meet or exceed the requirements of the state.

 Because of continuing progress in eradication programs for brucellosis, tuberculosis, and pseudorabies in the USA, many states have been declared free of these diseases by the USDA.
 Once a state is designated as “free,” other states may waive the requirement for an individual animal test for these diseases and will instead receive the animals based on the state of origin's status.
 If a herd or flock has been declared free of a disease, including classification as accredited-free, certified-free, or qualified-free, many states will waive an individual animal test for the specific disease.